stuartellis/sve-personal-website/content/articles/task-runner.md

 First, add the _.task_ directory to the exclusions for source control.
 This directory is used to hold [files for tracking changes](https://taskfile.dev/usage/#by-fingerprinting-locally-generated-files-and-their-sources).

-Use _task --init_ to create a _Taskfile.yaml_ in the root directory of your project.

-> _Always use the name Taskfile.yaml for Task files._ This enables tools that support [JSON Schemas](https://json-schema.org/) to identify the format of the files, so that they can provide autocompletion and validation.
+> _Always use the name Taskfile.yaml or Taskfile.yml for Task files._ This enables tools that support [JSON Schemas](https://json-schema.org/) to identify the format of the files, so that they can provide autocompletion and validation.

-If a project only requires one small set of tasks, then use a single _Taskfile.yaml_.
+If a project only requires one small set of tasks, then use a single Taskfile.
 If you need to manage several sets of tasks, use these features:

 1. [Taskfiles in subdirectories](https://taskfile.dev/usage/#running-a-taskfile-from-a-subdirectory)
 2. [Includes](https://taskfile.dev/usage/#including-other-taskfiles)

 Adding _Taskfile.yaml_ files in subdirectories enables you to override the set of tasks for a project when you change your working directory in the project.
 This lets you define sets of tasks that are appropriate to the context.

-Task includes enable you to define groups of tasks that can be added to any _Taskfile.yaml_.
+The includes feature of Task enables you to define groups of tasks that can be added to any Taskfile.
 These groups automatically become namespaces, which ensures that tasks with the same name do not override each other.
 For example, if you create an include for _python_ and an include for _web_, they may both have a task called _test_, which you can call as _python:task_ and _web:test_.

 ### Using Includes